noahehall/theBookOfNoah/0current/hashicorp/terraform.md

     terraform -install-autocomplete

     # general workflow
-    terraform init # always when creating/checking out from git; will install provider plugins terraform fmt # lint files
+    terraform init # always when creating/checking out from git; will install provider plugins and store state in any remote backends
+      # ^ make sure to delete any local statefiles if using a remote backend (as thats where it should be stored)
+    terraform fmt # lint files
     terraform validate # validate syntax
     terraform plan # review while iterating